pickypaws/MontheraVault/README.md

 10% is allocated for liquidity provisioning on decentralized exchanges (DEXes), of which 3% is currently deployed and 7% is held in reserve for future liquidity support.

-4% is allocated to the core development team to support the ongoing development of the ecosystem.

-2% is used as an initial staking seed to bootstrap the vault and encourage early participation.
+4% is allocated to the core development team, including 2% used to bootstrap the vault through initial staking and encourage early participation.

 1% is distributed freely through a public claim feature available to all wallet addresses.